renaissance-publishing/renaissance/content/chapters/12-injury-and-recovery.md

 For the most part, we recommend that you rely on *explicit, mechanical* systems for deciding what is stressful; these include a character's *motivations*, as well as the *Unique Outlook* and *Hardened* traits.
 (If it helps you to be a stickler, we did just advise your players to buy the *Unique Outlook* and *Hardened* traits!)

-However, dramatically-minded GMs certainly can take into account a character's history, personality and outlook—and they should also consider input from dramatically-minded players.
+However, dramatically-minded GMs certainly can take into account a character's history, personality and outlook — and they should also consider input from dramatically-minded players.

 </aside>